ya9iz/Project_Capstone/README.md

 - **data/**: Folder containing the databases that are imported in the project.

 ## Main Results:
-We have got a Logistic Regression Model capable to classify user-offer pairs in completed or non-completed offers.
+Logistic Regression Model capable to classify user-offer pairs in completed or non-completed offers.

 The main findings are explained in more details in the following article.